CBhavra/Individual-Project/README.md

 ### Objective

-The core objective of this Project is to produce a CRUD application using the particuolar tools given to us for example:
+The core objective of this Project is to produce a CRUD application using the particular tools given to us for example:

 - Creating the CRUD app with Python 3